 - Two letters of recommendation minimum are required, one of which must be from an instructor familiar with the applicant's academic performance and potential.
 If you have been out of school for a while and can no longer get a letter from an instructor, you can provide letters from professional references.
 These, however, should focus on those skills that are likely to translate to your success in graduate school.
 Ask your references to comment, for example, on your analytical abilities, your communications skills, and your ability to understand complex concepts.
 In all cases, letters that discuss your qualifications in specific detail are much more helpful than those that include more generic assessments.
-Letters should be address to the MURP Admissions Committee.
+Letters should be addressed to the MURP Admissions Committee.

 Applicants lacking the necessary background for study in the MURP graduate program may be asked to take graduate courses as a non-degree seeking student prior to admission.